The cookie settings on this website are set to 'allow all cookies' to give you the very best experience.

 The rental market is a lot faster than than buying and demand for good rental properties is high.
-So that you don't miss out try to be the first to view and make sure you have the cost of administration fees ready in your account.
+So that you don't miss out try to be the first to view and make sure you have the cost of a holding deposit ready in your account.
 Sign up to email alerts to keep ahead.

 Know exactly what is important to you in a property and be willing to compromise on some things?
 Have a list of questions ready for the agent and if available on the viewing the current occupier.
 It can be really easy to forget during the viewing itself.